huggingface/diffusers/docs/source/en/training/unconditional_training.md

 )
 ```

 Finally, the [training loop](https://github.com/huggingface/diffusers/blob/096f84b05f9514fae9f185cbec0a4d38fbad9919/examples/unconditional_image_generation/train_unconditional.py#L540) handles everything else such as adding noise to the images, predicting the noise residual, calculating the loss, saving checkpoints at specified steps, and saving and pushing the model to the Hub.
+If you want to learn more about how the training loop works, check out the [Understanding pipelines, models and schedulers](../using-diffusers/write_own_pipeline) tutorial which breaks down the basic pattern of the denoising process.

 ## Launch the script